 Sci-Fi Channel Europe

 The SCI-FI CHANNEL's UK and Europe service (aka Sci-Fi Channel Europe, and now just SYFY), is the sister station to the US cable / satellite platform.
-It was launched on 1 November 1995, and was available in the UK and Ireland, and to much of Europe.
+It was launched on 1 November 1995, and was available in the UK and Ireland, and to much of Europe (Benelux and Scandinavia).

-The cable feed was available 24/7 in the UK and Europe, but since the Astra was used by Sky, the satellite feed (on Sky channels 130, later 129) was only available on Mondays, Tuesdays and Wednesdays, from 7pm to 10pm; the other timeslots and days were reserved for alternative programming.
+The cable feed was available 24/7 in the UK and Europe, but since the Astra was used by Sky, the satellite feed (on Astra channel 47, and on Sky channels 130, later 129) was only available from 1am to 4am on weekdays, and from 7pm to 10pm on Mondays, Tuesdays and Wednesdays.
+The other days and timeslots were reserved for alternative programming.